- Corporate reputation is arguably a company’s most valuable intangible asset.

 Understanding and acknowledging the fickle nature of corporate reputation is the first step toward building and managing it.
 Bolstering and maintaining corporate reputation is an ongoing process for CEOs and other leaders of organizations, but, first and foremost, it all starts with keeping stakeholders in mind.

 Being able to communicate better with stakeholders and ensuring that their needs and concerns are addressed is the backbone of corporate reputation management.
-That communication with stakeholders is supplemented with how your brand is perceived by stakeholders.
+Communication with stakeholders is supplemented with how your brand is perceived by stakeholders.
 This perception is affected by several factors.

 Search Engine Results